 The golden rules for enjoying wild edibles responsibly are:

-- Make sure the plants you harvest are not sprayed or from contaminated soil.
+- Make sure the plants you harvest are not sprayed or from contaminated soil or water (liver fluke), or where pets toilet as we can catch parasites from animals.

-- Sample new edibles in small amounts to start with; if you have no adverse affect after some time a little more can be eaten.
+- Sample new edibles in small amounts to start with, chewing between your two front teeth, if you have no adverse affect after some time, a little more can be eaten.

 These are some of the most common edible weeds found in New Zealand and many other countries: